 Storage and Reheating Tips

 Cooked pork tenderloins, wrapped well, will keep in the fridge for 3-4 days.
-You could also freeze them for up to 3 months.
+You can also freeze them for up to 3 months.

 To serve, place on a plate, cover to prevent spatters, and gently reheat in the microwave until warmed through.
 Try not to overheat the medallions.
 Alternatively, place cold pork medallions in a skillet and gently reheat over low heat.